RMehdid/ParallaxKit/readme.md

 ## Contact

 If you have any questions or suggestions, feel free to reach out to the project author at [sr.mehdid@gmail.com](mailto:sr.mehdid@gmail.com).

----

-Enjoy exploring and learning from the Parallax SwiftUI project! 🚀